Gr0ki/REST-API-car-park/README.md

 * New endpoint GET /vehicles/vehicle/?with_driver/<vehicle_id>/ - Display if the driver is in the vehicle
 * Some bug fixes
 * Create admin panel
+* Fix date and datetime formatting for local preference

 __________________________________________________________________________________________________________________________________